Our Mission

 Our Partners

-We are very proud to be working with local organizations in support of their focus on sustainability, access, equity, and inclusion, which have also been very important considerations in the creation of Adventure East and will remain core components of our mission.
-Our experiences take place on beautiful and unique conservation lands preserved and cared for by our partners who are committed to making sure that our most cherished spaces remain healthy, accessible, and well-loved.
+We are very proud to be working with the following organizations in support of each of their missions to protect fresh waters, open space and wild lands, the wildlife that inhabit them and the access they offer to outdoor recreation for all.
+Adventure East experiences take place on beautiful and unique places preserved and cared for by our partners who are committed to making sure that our most cherished spaces remain healthy, accessible, and well-loved.
+We hope you will join us in supporting these organizations.

 Connecticut River Conservancy